polytan02/yunohost_auto_config_basic/conf_ssl/README.md

-Place key.pem and crt.pem in a subfolder of this folder named DOMAIN.TLD.
+Place key.pem, crt.pem and ca.pem in a subfolder of this folder named DOMAIN.TLD.

-The crt file must contain all intermediate authorities, starting from yourt own crt.
+The crt file must contain all intermediate authorities, starting from your own crt.

+The ca file must needs to containg all the intermediate authorities

-Both files must be in .PEM format
+All files must be in .PEM format

-Both files must be in the right subfolder
+All files must be in the right subfolder